 the life of me, I dunno how those guys manage it.
 Fancy going through

 that every Friday evening.

 You've really got to give it to those alimentary guys.
-They've taken the elementary sales pitch of secondhand car-salesmen to staggering new heights.
-With an absolutely straight face, Graham described how he was going to make one journey, entering via the mouth to the centre of the earth, down, down, down like you would do at Gold Reefs number one mineshaft; and the other, using a two-hundred metre firehose, via another aperture located somewhere in Australia, up a coalmine shaft until the tubes met in some place called Newcastle, or whatever.
-Then, having located where my heart was bleeding, he would know exactly what to do.
+They've taken the elementary sales pitch of secondhand car salesmen to staggering new heights.
+With an absolutely straight face, Graham described how he was going to make one journey, entering via the mouth to the centre of the earth, down like you would do at Gold Reefs' number-one mineshaft; and the other, using a two hundred metre firehose, via another aperture located somewhere in Australia, up a coalmine until the tubes met in some place called Newcastle, or whatever.
+Then having figured out where my heart was bleeding, he would know exactly what to do.

 left feeling quite nauseous.
 Graham was going to descend with one tube,